kbaley/xword-downloader/README.md

 ### Working locally

+There's a Bruno collection that can be used to trigger your Azure Function manually.
+It requires an .env file in the `bruno-collection` folder with values for AZURE_FUNCTIONS_NAME and X_FUNCTIONS_KEY

-Working with Azure Functions locally isn't that bad but since this runs on a timer, it's a bit of a pain having to trigger it manually for debugging purposes.
-So there's a console option that runs in DEBUG mode instead of using the Azure Functions host.
+There's also a console option that runs in DEBUG mode instead of using the Azure Functions host.
 This also saves the puzzle PDFs to your Downloads folder rather than Azure Storage.

 ## Bash script